 Viewing logs in Kubernetes (K8S) is important for troubleshooting and understanding what is happening in the various components of your cluster.

-is a command line tool that allows you to run commands against K8S clusters.
-You can use kubectl
+kubectl is a command line tool that allows you to run commands against Kubernetes clusters.
+You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.

 Check out our Kubernetes Cheat Sheet with 15 Kubectl Commands & Objects.

-it can quickly become annoying to type many times.
-To shorten this, you can set an alias (Something that is highly recommended to save time if you are thinking of taking the Certified Kubernetes Administrator (CKA) exam, as time is short!).
+When using kubectl it can quickly become annoying to type many times.
+To shorten this, you can set an alias.

 alias k="kubectl --namespace my-namespace"